EdJoPaTo/website-stalker-example/sites/com-apple-apple-pay.md

 At stores and more.
 Apple Pay is accepted at over 85 percent of retailers in the U.S., so you can likely use it wherever and however you want.
 If you’re not sure, just ask.
 Apple Pay works anywhere that takes contactless payments — from vending machines and grocery stores to taxis and subway stations.

-Online and in apps.
+In apps and online.
 Use Apple Pay for purchases in Safari on your iPhone, iPad, or Mac.
 You can skip the lengthy checkout forms and pay with just a touch or a glance.
 Or use Apple Pay to subscribe to services like Apple Music, Apple News+, and Apple TV+, buy apps and games on the App Store, and upgrade your iCloud storage.

 Safe and
  sound.